-Pro tip: ALEX can help!
+Pro Tip: ALEX can help!

-ALEX Medicare gets to know your employees through a one-on-one conversation and helps them navigate the intricacies of Medicare (without burdening your HR team).
+ALEX Medicare gets to know employees through a one-on-one conversation and helps them navigate the intricacies of Medicare (without burdening your team).
 Available via ALEX Benefits Counselor or ALEX Go, aging employees can access guidance wherever they are, on whatever device they’re most comfortable using.

 3. What happens if I don’t enroll in Medicare when I’m eligible?